Frequently Asked Questions (FAQs)

 Once that’s complete we’ll send you a Zoom link for your appointment.
 At your scheduled appointment time you sign in and we’ll meet.

-• Yes, Lisa has in person couples counseling in Cary, NC
+• Yes, Lisa provides in-person couples counseling in Cary, NC.

 • Initial appointment 90 minutes-$275